 Part F – Data Protection Act

-You will need to sign a declaration to confirm that you understand that the college will hold and process personal information about you in accordance with the Data Protection Act 1998.
+You will need to sign a declaration to confirm that you understand that the college will hold and process personal information about you in accordance with the General Data Protection Regulation 2018.
 We use the information you provide only for the purposes stated in the relevant section of the application form, or for anonymised statistical monitoring.
 We retain information about job applicants for 6 months.
 For successful candidates, Application Forms are retained on the personal file and information from all parts of the application form is held electronically for contractual and statistical monitoring purposes.

 Getting In Touch